cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-nand.md

 ## Section II - Dumping the NAND
 1. Launch `dumpTool` through TWiLight Menu++
 1. Hit the <kbd class="face">A</kbd> button on your Nintendo DSi to start dumping your NAND
-   - A NAND backup typically takes around 7 minutes.
+   - A NAND backup typically takes around 7 minutes
 1. When the NAND backup is complete, hit the <kbd>START</kbd> button on your Nintendo DSi to exit dumpTool
 1. Power off your console and insert your SD card back into your device
 1. Store this backup somewhere safe, where you won't lose it